thalesflores/dotfiles/.dotfiles/README.md

 ### Running setup script

 The script `.config/setup.sh` is resposible to download all brew applications, setup `zsh` and it  plugins and theme.
-In addition, the script will install `vim-plug`, ASDF plugins and tools, and `elixir-ls` to be used on VIM
+In addition, the script will install vim, ASDF plugins and tools, and `elixir-ls` to be used on VIM

 To execute it, just run: